 You are being invited to participate in this research study because you have a diagnosed sleep condition (obstructive sleep apnoea).
 You may also have a diagnosis of gastro-oesophageal reflux disease (heartburn/reflux) or may be experiencing symptoms.
 The main treatment for OSA is CPAP (Continuous Positive Airway Pressure), a device which blows air down your throat while you sleep keeping the airway open.
-A picture of this device is below.

 This is very effective, but patients often struggle to use it, even when they know it is saving their lives.
-Some patients prefer a dental device called Mandibular Advancement Device (MAD).
-This is a device, like an upper and lower mouthguard that holds the jaw in a forward position, keeping the airway open.
-A picture of the one being used in this trial is below.
+These patients prefer a dental device called Mandibular Advancement Device (MAD), and wear it for more nights of the week and longer during sleep.
+Mandibular Advancement Devices have been shown to be effective for mild-moderate obstructive sleep apnoea patients.